Definition:

 Output:

-The light blue box will appear 20px from the top and 30px from the left inside the container.
-It’s placed exactly there using absolute position, based on its parent with relative.
-It stays out of the normal layout flow.
+- The light blue box will appear 20px from the top and 30px from the left inside the container.

 List of Properties:

-Top – Sets how far the element is from the top, used with positioned elements.
+- Top: Sets how far the element is from the top, used with positioned elements.

-Left – Sets how far the element is from the left side.
+- Left: Sets how far the element is from the left side.